sentclose/sentc-docs/docs/protocol/README.md

   - aes-gcm 256 bit
 - asymmetric for the symmetric key exchange with static key pairs.
   - ecies with x25519
+  - CRYSTALS Kyber 768
+  - Hybrid with ecies and Kyber (default)
 - sign and verify for data integrity
   - ed25519
+  - CRYSTALS Dilithium 3
+  - Hybrid with ed25519 and Dilithium (default)
 - hmac for searchable encryption
   - hmac-sha 256
 - password hashing